jsyk/x65/README.md

 Features:
 ----------

-* use W65C02 and (optionally) W65C816 (the 16-bit version) CPU.
+* The CPU is W65C02 (8-bit) or the W65C816 (16-bit).
+The motherboard PCB supports both options (but W65C816 has not been tested so far).
-* software compatibility with the Commander X16: a modern retro computer, developped by the 8-bit Guy.
+* Backward software compatibility with the [Commander X16](https://www.commanderx16.com/) computer.
-* use only parts that are in production and readily available from normal distributors such as Mouser, Farnell etc.
+* Use only components that are in production and readily available from normal distributors such as Mouser, Farnell, Digikey etc.
-* no cheating by using a hidden powerful ARM processor that does some heavy lifting
+* Of course, no cheating by using a hidden powerful ARM processor that does heavy lifting in the background ;-) The design shall be balanced and consistent in the components it uses.
-* open-source design as much as possible
+* Free and open-source design.
-* low-cost as much as possible
-* DIY and hobby-builders friendly
+* DIY and hobby-builders friendly.
+* Low-cost to build in small quantities by individual hackers.

 The current architecture:
 --------------------------
-* two-PCB construction: Motherboard (mo-bo) and Video-Audio board (va-bo), each board will be 100x100mm and 2-layers.
-This has several advantages:
+* A two-PCB stacked construction: Motherboard (mo-bo) at the bottom and Video-Audio board (va-bo) at the top, connected by two 20-pin headers.
+Each board is exactly 100x100mm and just 2-layers.
+  This construction has following advantages:
-  * the PCBs can be placed inside Eurocard housings
+  * the PCB stack can be placed inside Eurocard housings
-  * 100x100mm / 2-layers is cheaply manufactured by many PCB vendors
+  * 100x100mm / 2-layers is cheaply manufactured by many PCB vendors in small quantities

-The motherboard (*mo-bo*) PCB has (rev01):
+In detail, the motherboard PCB has (*mo-bo* rev01):
-* CPU: W65C02 in the QFP-44 package
+* CPU: W65C02 (or W65C816) in the QFP-44 package.
-* Memory: 2MB asynchronous SRAM
+* Memory: 2MB asynchronous SRAM.
-* Lattice FPGA iCE40HX4K (TQFP-144) to handle address decoding, glue logic, PS/2 interfaces.
-The FPGA design will be called "NORA" = NORth Adapter, because it works as traditional north bridge in a PC.
-This FPGA has a fully open-source toolchain developed by the icestorm project.
+* NORA FPGA: Lattice FPGA iCE40HX4K (TQFP-144) to handle address decoding, glue logic, PS/2 interfaces.
+  ("NORA" stands for NORth Adapter, because it is very similar as traditional north bridge in a PC/X86 architecture.)
-* two ports for SNES controllers, connected to VIA
+* Two ports for SNES-style controllers, connected to a virtual VIA in the NORA FPGA.
-* two PS/2 ports for keyboard and mouse, handled by NORA
+* Two PS/2 ports for keyboard and mouse, handled by NORA.
-* RTC chip with backup battery
+* RTC chip with battery backup.
-* integrated debug support in the form of FTDI USB / UART+SPI chip
+* Fully integrated programmer and debugger with the FTDI USB 2.0 / UART+SPI chip, and a host software in Python that runs on Linux and Windows PCs.
+The host SW can directly program all flash memories on the board (currently only from Linux), load software and data into SRAM, peek and poke I/O registers, and reset/step/run the CPU.
+  It does not allow directly accessing the CPU registers, because JTAG simply did no exist in the 1970's when the CPU was designed :-)
-* power input: 5V via USB-C port
+* Power input: no-fuss 5V input from a standard USB Type-C device port.
+  The entire computer can be powered from a host-PC USB port, or standalone from a common USB charger with 5V output.

-The video-audio (*va-bo*) PCB has (rev01):
+The video-audio PCB has (*va-bo* rev01):
-* video interface from the Commander X16, which is Lattice FPGA iCE40UP5K called "VERA" (Video Embedded Retro Adapter)
+* VERA FPGA: the Video Embedded Retro Adapter implemented in Lattice iCE40UP5K.
+The same is used in Commander X16.
-* VGA and S-Video video output ports as in the VERA design.
+* VGA and S-Video video output ports, optional composite (requires a passive adapter on S-Video).
-* SD-card slot handled by VERA
+* SD-card slot handled by VERA FPGA.
-* audio FPGA called "AURA" (ICE5LP2K-SG48) that should implement the Yamaha FM synthesizer YM2151 probably using the jt51 project.
+* AURA FPGA (optional): the Audio Retro Adapter implemented in Lattice ICE5LP2K-SG48 will provide FM synthesizer sound on top of the PCM/PSG sound generated in VERA.
+AURA shall be software-compatible with Yamaha YM2151 (most likely through the jt51 project).
+* Stereo sound output through a 3.5mm jack.
+* Built-in mono speaker (with a mechanical switch to switch it off), in case the user does not want to bother with external speakers.
-* 10/100Mbps Ethernet port RJ45 realized by Wiznet W6100.
+* RJ45 LAN 10/100Mbps Ethernet port realized by Wiznet W6100, with hardware-integrated TCP/IP v4/v6 stack.

 Photos: